 ST PAUL, Minn — There was chaos and confusion Monday night at a St. Paul charter school board meeting as it discussed its financial crisis.

-STEP Academy is on the brink of shutting down as its finance director announced it's now exponentially further in debt.
+STEP Academy is on the brink of shutting down as an updated finance report shows the school is even further in debt.

 On top of that, two board members resigned at the meeting, including Rahima Ahmed and Abdulrazzaq Mursal.